lindekaer/lindekaer.github.io/articles/camino-de-santiago.md

   <p class="media__caption">The beautiful view from the Pyrenees on our first morning</p>
 </div>

-Walking the camino, you are taken from the sight to sight.
+Walking the camino, you are taken from sight to sight.
 Never once do you have to worry whether you could experience something more elsewhere; the camino is packed with experiences and takes your pass the most adorable villages, magnificent churches and lively town squares.
+It is therefore recommended to leave behind the tourist mindset and just indulge the camino experiences coming your way.

 ## Accommodation
 Throughout the pilgrimage you find plenty of opportunities for accommodation.
 In most cities, you find hostels that are publicly owned and often a bit cheaper than the private alternatives.
 Additionally many churches and monasteries along the way open their doors to pilgrims.
 We found these experiences to be the most memorable and provide the most authentic experiences.
 The prices range from 5-15 EUR per night (often including a simple meal).